 Be honest, are you a people-pleaser?
 Is it hard for you to say “no” to people, their requests and projects – even if it makes you feel like you’re putting other people’s interests first while sacrificing your priorities and personal projects?
-Creating boundaries is crucial to your sanity and luckily saying “no” doesn’t have to be harsh or ruin relationships with people.
+You need to create boundaries to keep your sanity.
+Luckily, saying “no” doesn’t have to be harsh or ruin relationships with people.
 Let me show you how you can do it!

 Everything you say “yes” to has an opportunity cost – which is all of the things you’re saying “no” to by saying “yes” right now.
 For example, by saying “yes” to doing an important presentation that has to be done over the weekend, you might be saying “no” to a coffee date with a friend.
 Or to reading a book in a park.